sbacarob/cli-rubiks/README.md

 * Time your solves.
 Press the spacebar to start/stop the timer.
 ![solved state screenshot](doc/solved_screenshot.png)
 * Generate scrambles for 3x3x3.
-You get an initial scramble. `S` generates a new scramble without starting the timer
+You get an initial scramble and new scrambles are automatically generated upon solve. `S` generates a new scramble without starting the timer
 * Delete latest solve.
 Press `D` to delete the latest recorded solve.
 * Store your solve data.
 If autosaved enabled, this is updated upon solve completion/deletion.
 If not, you can save by pressing `G`.
 Or press `A` to enable/disable autosave.
 * A few solve statistics: